 Certification of satisfactory progress for student athletes is verified by the academic advisor and the dean's designee for certifying satisfactory progress.
-Certification of satisfac-
+Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by Student Financial Assistance or the Veterans Services section, respectively.
+Students should contact their advisors or the appropriate office for additional information on satisfactory progress requirements.